-Additional policies and procedures are in place regarding school attendance and behaviour.
+Additional policies and procedures are in place regarding setting attendance and behaviour.

-Witley C of E Infant School recognises that children being absent, particularly repeatedly and/or for prolonged periods and exclusion from may be indicators of abuse and neglect, including the exploitation of children.
+Witley Infant School recognises that children being absent, particularly repeatedly and/or for prolonged periods and exclusion from may be indicators of abuse and neglect, including the exploitation of children.
 The DSL will regularly liaise with members of staff with responsibility for behaviour and attendance to ensure risk is identified and appropriate intervention is in place to protect children from harm.

-The school will work in partnership with Surrey Police and other partners for reporting children that go missing from the school site during the school day.
+Witley Infant School will work in partnership with Surrey Police and other partners for reporting children that go missing from the setting site during the setting day.
 Staff will be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.

-Restrictive Physical Intervention
+Physical Intervention

 We acknowledge that staff must only ever use physical intervention as a last resort, when a child is at immediate risk of harming themselves or others, and that at all times it must be the minimal force necessary to prevent injury to another person.
-Such events should be fully recorded and signed by a witness.
+Such events should be fully recorded and signed by a witness and recorded on our CPOMS system.

-Staff who are likely to need to use physical intervention will be appropriately trained in Restrictive Physical Intervention - Crisis Prevention Institute (CPI) techniques.
+Staff who are likely to need to use physical intervention will be appropriately trained in Crisis Prevention Institute (CPI) technique Positive Touch Training.